micahdbak/yell/README.md

 When opened, the player is prompted to choose a display name.
 Then, they are situated as a ASCII person in an empty box.
 The following controls are available to connect with and communicate with nodes:

-* `c`: `c`onnect to another node.
-The player will be prompted to provide the domain and port of the node for which they are connecting.
-* `y`: `y`ell to other nodes.
-The player will be prompted to enter the message they wish to send.
-* `q`: `q`uit the game.
-* Arrow-Keys: Move around the room.
-This movement will be synchronized across other nodes.